trestini/delayer-aws/docs/lambda-guide.md

 The concept behind this sequence is to separate function code from infrastructure code.
 There's a thin line between them, but there's some helpful tips:

 *   `index.js` is the handler of Lambda container, and should take care of instantiation of basic objects (request, response, support).
 AWS resources should be instantiated here and be put in `support` object;
+*   `simple-request-handler.js` is the simplest request/response handler.
+It only concentrates `event` and `context` objects into `request`, and provides a way to finish responses with `ok` or `error`.
+Is used by lambdas that are triggered by Cloudwatch events.
 *   `api-gateway-request-handler.js` is responsible by handle requests from AWS API Gateway when the function is configured as *Lambda Proxy Integration* in API endpoint Integration Request configuration.
 *   `sns-topic-request-handler.js` prepares the request when it comes as an event from a message published in a SNS topic
 *   `logger.js` fancy and clean console.log wrapper.